An Unbiased Risk Estimator for Learning with Augmented Classes: Theoretical Analysis

-At first, we show that the LAC risk $R_{LAC}$ is infinite-sample consistent with the risk over the testing distribution with respect to 0-1 loss.
-Namely, by minimizing the expected risk on $R_{LAC}$, we can get classifiers achieving Bayes rule over the testing distribution, which is the ultimate goal of the LAC problem.
-The formal statement is as follows. \begin{myThm} Under the class shift condition, suppose the surrogate loss function $\psi$ is convex, bounded below, differential, satisfying $\psi(z)-\psi(-z) =-z$ and $\psi(z)<\psi(-z)\mbox{ when } z>0$, then for any $\epsilon_1>0$, there exists $\epsilon_2>0$ such that for all measurable functions $f_1,\dots,f_K,f_{nc}$,
+\textbf{Infinite-sample consistency.} At first, we show that the LAC risk $R_{LAC}$ is infinite-sample consistent with the risk over the testing distribution with respect to 0-1 loss.
+Namely, by minimizing the expected risk of $R_{LAC}$, we can get classifiers achieving the Bayes rule over the testing distribution. \begin{myThm} Under the class shift condition, suppose the surrogate loss $\psi$ is convex, bounded below, differential, satisfying $\psi(z)-\psi(-z) =-z$ and $\psi(z)<\psi(-z)\mbox{ when } z>0$, then for any $\epsilon_1>0$, there exists $\epsilon_2>0$ such that